tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/Security.md

 ## Design Considerations
 The site uses handcrafted code for authentication and authorisation.
-It is a deliberate choice to *not* use out-of-the-box solutins for example ASP.NET standard authentication, solution based on *Indentity Server* or Microsofts *Azure AD*.
+It is a deliberate choice to *not* use out-of-the-box solutions for example ASP.NET standard authentication, solution based on *Indentity Server* or Microsofts *Azure AD*.
 There are several reasons:
 - The app requirements are quite limited.
 For example user self registration is not applicable.
 - The out-of-the-box solutions will create a dependency on external code/services that are overcomplicated in view of the requirements.